Gluten Free Paleo Pumpkin Donut Holes

 As some of you know, I took almost a month off of work this September to reset and vacation.
-Now that I am back, I’m currently very content in my little slice of PNW beauty, with the autumn colors busting forth and so freakin’ many pumpkin spices filling the air!
+Now that I am back, I’m currently very content with the autumn colors busting forth and so freakin’ many pumpkin spices filling the air!
 So many red maple leaves on my bike rides, sooo many pumpkin desserts (waaaay too many you don’t even know 🙂 ).
 And as I switch gears and plunge head deep into sweater weather and rain boot season, these dope boots are next on my list.

 But, you’re here for donut holes, I know.
 Me too. 🙂

 These perfect little bite size pockets of pumpkin spice goodness have all the holiday feels written all over them.
 They are the perfect party pleaser.
 I brought a bowl of these donut holes to my friends house for all my (non-paleo eater) friends and they were devoured!
 So, I think I can say it’s safe to serve these to any type of house guest 😉

 A few housekeeping notes on these donut holes: